gizak/termui/README.md

 ## Usage

-Each component's layout is a bit like HTML block, which has border and padding.
+Each component's layout is a bit like HTML block (box model), which has border and padding.

-The `Border` property can be chosen to hide or display (with its border label), when it comes to display, in this case the space it takes is counted as padding space (i.e. `PaddingTop=PaddingBottom=PaddingLeft=PaddingRight=1`).
+The `Border` property can be chosen to hide or display (with its border label), when it comes to display, the label takes 1 padding space (i.e. in css: `padding: 1;`, innerHeight and innerWidth therefore shrunk by 1).

 `````go
 	import ui "github.com/gizak/termui" // <- ui shortcut, optional